Finding the True Frequent Itemsets: Preliminaries

 Traditionally, the interest has been on extracting the set of \emph{Frequent Itemsets} (FIs) from $\Ds$ with respect to a minimum frequency threshold $\theta\in(0,1]$~\citep{AgrawalIS93}, that is, the set

-In most applications the final goal of data mining is to gain a better understanding of the \emph{process generating the data}, i.e., of the true frequency $\tfreq$, which is \emph{unknown} and only approximately reflected in the dataset $\Ds$.
+In most applications the final goal of data mining is to gain a better understanding of the \emph{process generating the data}, i.e., of the distribution $\prob$, through the true frequencies $\tfreq$, which are \emph{unknown} and only approximately reflected in the dataset $\Ds$.
 Therefore, we are interested in finding the itemsets with \emph{true} frequency $\tfreq$ at least $\theta$ for some $\theta\in(0,1]$.
-We call these itemsets the \emph{True Frequent Itemsets} (TFIs) and denote the set they form as
+We call these itemsets the \emph{True Frequent Itemsets} (TFIs) and denote their set as